coloursofnoise/Resources/How-do-I-set-up-my-map's-name,-icon,-position,-endscreen?.md

 * `Cursor` is the location of the Madeline cursor on the mountain.
 * `State` defines the lighting of the mountain: 0 is night, 1 is Dawn, 2 is day.

+**If you just want to copy the coordinates of a vanilla chapter, have a look at the values defined in `Content/Overworld/AreaViews.xml`.**

 ## Chapter Complete screen

 This is also defined in the meta.yaml file (see previous section to set it up).
 To set up a static image as an endscreen, add something like this: